-See regarding party-appointed experts Article 5 and regarding tribunal-appointed experts Article 6 IBA Rules on the Taking of Evidence in International Arbitration, 2010 ed.
+See, regarding party-appointed experts, Article 5 and regarding tribunal-appointed experts, Article 6 IBA Rules on the Taking of Evidence in International Arbitration, 2020 ed.
 (IBA Rules).

 See CIArb Protocol for the Use of Party-Appointed Expert Witnesses in International Arbitration, 2007 ed.
 (CIArb Protocol).

-See M. Kantor, ‘A Code of Conduct for Party-Appointed Experts in International Arbitration – Can One be Found?’, 26(3) Arbitration International 323, pp. 343, 353 and 359, with references to organisations and codes of conduct in the United States (e.g., the Code of Ethics of the American Society of Civil Engineers, last updated on 29 July 2017), the United Kingdom (e.g., the Code of Conduct Regulation of the Institution of Mechanical Engineers, as amended on 15 March 2017), and Australia (e.g., the Codes of Ethics of the Institution of Engineers Australia); see R. Horne and J. Mullen, The Expert Witness in Construction (2013), pp. 124 et seq. regarding professional institute rules in the United Kingdom (i.e., the Code of Professional Conduct of the Institution of Civil Engineers, with last modifications taking effect from 7 November 2017; the practice statement and guidance note ‘Surveyors acting as expert witnesses’ of the Royal Institution of Chartered Surveyors, 4th ed. effective from 2 July 2014).
-For Switzerland, see Articles 3 and 4 of the ‘Standesordnung [code of conduct]’ of the Swiss Society of Engineers and Architects.
+See M Kantor, ‘A Code of Conduct for Party-Appointed Experts in International Arbitration – Can One be Found?’, 26(3) Arbitration International 323, pp. 343, 353 and 359, with references to organisations and codes of conduct in the United States (e.g., the Code of Ethics of the American Society of Civil Engineers, last updated on 26 October 2020), the United Kingdom (e.g., the Code of Conduct Regulation of the Institution of Mechanical Engineers, as amended on 5 December 2018), and Australia (e.g., the Codes of Ethics of the Institution of Engineers Australia); see R Horne and J Mullen, The Expert Witness in Construction (2013), p.
+124 et seq. regarding professional institute rules in the United Kingdom (i.e., the Code of Professional Conduct of the Institution of Civil Engineers, with last modifications taking effect from 7 November 2017; the practice statement and guidance note ‘Surveyors acting as expert witnesses’ of the Royal Institution of Chartered Surveyors, 4th ed. effective from 2 July 2014).
+For Switzerland, see Articles 3 and 4 of the SIA 151 Code of Conduct of the Swiss Society of Engineers and Architects, 2015 ed.).

-See e.g., Article 25(4) ICC Rules, Article 29 UNCITRAL Arbitration Rules or Article 21 LCIA Arbitration Rules.
+See, e.g., Article 25(4) ICC Rules, Article 29 UNCITRAL Arbitration Rules or Article 21 London Court of International Arbitration (LCIA) Arbitration Rules.

 See also Article 6 IBA Rules.